-After return of the completed questionnaire, two auditors will be selected by the API Compliance Institute according to section 3.1.3 based on the information given in the questionnaire.
+After return of the completed questionnaire, the required number of suitable auditors will be selected by the API Compliance Institute according to section 3.1.3 based on the information given in the questionnaire.

-The questionnaire will also be handed on to the selected auditors for their preparation.
-In the case the audit is initiated by one or more ('customer'), the filledin questionnaire will be handed on to each 'customer'.
-If, after evaluation of the questionnaire, the auditors will have any doubt of a successful audit, the Auditee and the customer(s) will be contacted by the API Compliance Institute to discuss on how to proceed.
+The questionnaire will also be forwarded to the selected auditors for their preparation.
+If, after evaluation of the questionnaire, the auditors will have any doubt of a successful audit, the Auditee will be contacted by the API Compliance Institute to discuss on how to proceed.